hoda-amrr/workforce-2/README.md

 - Reuse common keywords via `Common.robot` to avoid duplication.
 - Keep Page Object files focused on locators only; all actions should be in keyword files.
 - Store one `.robot` file per screen for both PO and test case to enforce modularity.

+## General Project Rules

+1. "ID" should always be used as element locator
+2. "xpath" should be used in case "ID" not found